Frama-C/open-source-case-studies/tutorials/2019-04-VerifyThis/Examples/README.md

 function terminates.
 To prove _total correctness_ (the function always terminates in a state where the post-condition holds), the loop annotations must contain a `loop variant` clause.

+# 04-mjrty.c

+This is a C implementation of [Boyer-Moore's MJRTY algorithm](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_majority_vote_algorithm) to determine whether a single element occurs in a (strict) majority of the cells of the given array.
+The specification requires thus to define a logic function for counting the number of occurrences of an element in an array.
+Verification is quite involved, and in particular requires non-trivial loop invariants

+# 05-selectionsort.c

+Standard selection sort algorithm.
+The specification of any sorting algorithm is that the array must be sorted after the call and that it is a permutation of the elements contained before the call, which can be specified in two
+manners:
+- either by using a function counting the number of occurrences of each element
+- or by specifying what is a permutation (e.g. as a composition of simple swap).

+The latter is well adapter to insertion sort, as the algorithm swaps two cells at each step.

+# 06-mergesort.c

+Standard merge sort algorithm.
+However, this time, it is easier to count the number of occurrences of each element in the array before and after each call than relying on permutations, as the elementary step is a whole shuffle of an array slice and not a mere swap.
+The verification is also much more involved than selection sort.